 a.kitchen and a.bar occupy the first floor of the AKA Rittenhouse Square hotel at the corner of 18th and Walnut, with a menu of seasonal American bistro dishes complemented by an innovative wine and spirits program.
 For Mexican-inspired cuisine, seek out Condesa on the ground floor of the Motto by Hilton hotel, or head to the top floor for El Techo, a rooftop taqueria featuring tacos, margaritas and more beneath a retractable glass roof that offers impressive views of the surrounding city.

-A one-of-a-kind experience awaits you at Ancient Spirits and Grille.
-This three-story, 7,000-square-foot spot on Chestnut Street bills itself as the first “Ayurvedic herbal restaurant and cocktail lounge” in the United States.
-Here diners, have the unusual option of scanning a QR code to create a personal menu tailored to their body type, metabolic energy, and dietary restrictions.
+Holistic food plays a significant role to promote wellness.
+Ancient Spirits and Grille, USA’s first herbal lounge has taken this inspiration to bring these holistic foods on your plate.
+Every dish on the menu is hand-selected and prepared to relax your soul and treat your taste buds with unique and mouth-watering flavors.
 Another Rittenhouse restaurant with unique offerings is Bar Poulet on Walnut Street.
 From the owners of Tria, this chic fried-chicken joint serves up the perfect pairing — champagne with buckets of crispy-juicy white and dark meat.
 Vegetarians can opt for the “chicken-fried” portobello and maitake mushrooms, and sides include mashed potatoes with truffle gravy.

 Fried chicken, brisket, swordfish, and more are served on house-baked milk bread and sourdough at artisanal sandwich shop Huda.
 After making a name for himself at Abe Fisher, Chef Yehuda Sichel took the casual route in 2020 with his namesake sandwich shop, which offers an array of mouth-watering sandwiches, vegetable-rich sides and seasonal salads.